 Under Mr. Pinkham's employment agreement, Mr. Pinkham became Chief Executive Officer on April 1, 2019.
-The employment agreement provides that Mr. Pinkham is entitled to:
+The benefits provided under the employment agreement to Mr. Pinkham include the following:

-- a base salary of \$950,000 per year; - eligibility for an annual cash bonus based on the achievement of company performance goals, with a target award opportunity equal to 110% of base salary; - eligibility for annual equity awards, with his 2019 equity award having a grant value of \$3.25 million; - relocation benefits;

-- participation in our other employee benefit plans, including the SDCRP, in accordance with the terms of such plans; and - reimbursement for reasonable legal fees that he incurred in negotiating the employment agreement, up to a maximum of \$25,000.
+- a base salary of \$950,000 per year (Mr. Pinkham's base salary for 2020 was \$980,000); - eligibility for an annual cash bonus based on the achievement of company performance goals, with a target award opportunity equal to 110% of base salary (Mr. Pinkham's target award opportunity for 2020 was equal to 120% of base salary); - eligibility for annual equity awards; - relocation benefits; and - participation in our other employee benefit plans, including the SDCRP, in accordance with the terms of such plans.